blmoore/summerdatachallenge/README.md

 ## How to run

-The competition data is **not** included in this repository due to its terms of use, so to run these analyses you must first place the file `Houseprice_2009_100km_London.csv` (137 MB) in directory `houseprices/`.
+Clone the github repository (e.g. `git clone git://github.com/blmoore/summerdatachallenge && cd sumemrdatachallenge`) then run as described below.
+Note that the competition data is **not** included in this repository due to its terms of use, so to run these analyses you must first place the file `Houseprice_2009_100km_London.csv` (137 MB) in directory `houseprices/`.
 Scripts are all in the `R` directory, so can then be run with e.g. `Rscript R/fractal_context.R`, but are best played with interactively through an R IDE such as [RStudio](http://www.rstudio.com/).

 The main scripts are briefly described here, more information is available in source code comments: